Raspberry Leaf Tea During Pregnancy Explained

 This list goes on with calcium, iron, and magnesium topping off this fertility superleaf.
 These babies are respectively responsible for healthy tissue, bones, and cartilage.
 We all need well functioning tissue, bones, and cartilage, but even more so for expecting mamas who are creating these things from scratch.
 They’re also helpful when it comes to fatigue and anemia, typical symptoms that come part and parcel with the miracle of creating life.

-Getting deeper into the female related benefits, raspberry leaf is a uterine tonic.
+Getting deeper into the female related benefits, raspberry leaf is a uterine tonic due to the fact that it contains alkaloids .
 Uterine is derived from the word ‘uterus’ meaning it’s involved in all things uterus related.
 Basically it tones your uterine muscles, relieving you of cramps in mild cases, but also preparing your uterus for giving birth.
 The fact is that 25% of women in the United States use raspberry leaf in the lead up to the big event.

 Raspberries also have astringent properties used to tighten lax tissues, so your uterus doesn’t prolapse.
 Together the team of fragarine and astringency seem to be responsible for a smoother uterine experience.
 Side note: it’s great for the metabolism.
 It just gets everything moving.
 In those last few months, that can be a huge relief.